NAFTA's effect on United States employment: Job creation

 U.S. employment increased over the period of 1993–2007 from 110.8 million people to 137.6 million people.
 Specifically within NAFTA's first five years of existence, 709,988 jobs (140,000 annually), were created domestically.
 The mid to late nineties was a period of strong economic growth in the United States.
 When a country is experiencing economic growth (i.e. GDP is increasing), there is usually also an increase in employment.

 Thus, because trade liberalization can sometimes contribute to increases in GDP, it can help to bring the rate of unemployment down in a country.
-The U.S. experienced a 48% increase in real GDP from 1993–2005.
-The unemployment rate over this period was an average of only 5.1%, compared to 7.1% from 1982–1993, before NAFTA was implemented.
+The U.S. experienced a 48% increase in real GDP from 1993 to 2005.
+The unemployment rate over this period was an average of only 5.1%, compared to 7.1% from 1982 to 1993, before NAFTA was implemented.
 Critics of NAFTA argue that the 1990s economic boom was driven by technological change, however, and that employment growth in the 1990s would have been even greater without NAFTA.

 Proponents reject the claims of some that the free trade agreement is destroying the manufacturing industry and causing displacement of workers in that industry.
 The rate of job loss due to plant closings, a typical argument against NAFTA, showed little deviation from previous periods.
-Also, U.S. industrial production, in which manufacturing makes up 78%, saw an increase of 49% from 1993–2005.
+Also, U.S. industrial production, in which manufacturing makes up 78%, saw an increase of 49% from 1993 to 2005.
 The period prior to NAFTA, 1982–1993, only saw a 28% increase.
 In fact, according to NAM, National Association of Manufacturers, NAFTA has only been responsible for 10% of the manufactured goods trade deficit, something opponents criticize the agreement for exacerbating.
 The growth of exports to Canada and Mexico accounted for a large proportion of total U.S. export gains.
 However, the growth of exports to Canada and Mexico in percentage terms has lagged significantly behind the growth of exports to the rest of the world.

 According to the Democratic Leadership Council, "the most direct measurement of the impact of trade agreements on employment is the number of jobs supported by exports."
 It is estimated that 8500 manufacturing jobs are supported by every $1 billion in US exports.
 Because $12 billion of average annual gains in exports were created by expansion of North American trade, more than 100,000 additional US jobs were created, but this measure does not account for jobs lost due to rising imports.
 More importantly, it has been noted that in export-oriented industries, wages are 13-16 percent higher than the national average.

 Others agree with the notion that there has been an increase in net jobs due to NAFTA's implementation, but also believe that these net gains are coming at the price of worker's wages.
 That is, high-paying manufacturing jobs are being lost and replaced by lower paying jobs and is causing wage deflation in certain sectors.
 However, during the Clinton administration, the sources of new job creation were in relatively high paid sectors and industries.